wayne-AF/hissr/README.md

 <details><summary>Default picture</summary>
 <img src="documentation/design/default_profile_pic_2.png">
 </details>
-The No-Results cat was also purchased from Vectorstock and used when a user's search is unsuccessful.
+The No-Results cat image was also purchased from Vectorstock and used when a user's search is unsuccessful.
 <details><summary>No results cat</summary>
 <img src="documentation/design/no-results.png">
 </details>